rb16b/Accelerate-Dev/README.md

 ![](images/rep-ready.png)

-You can use exitsing terminal or open a new one
+You can use existing terminal or open a new one

 Make sure you are logged to the cluster
-$oc login to cluster with user id assigned to you
+$oc login to the cluster with the user id assigned to you

 Use dev-userX project for this exercise
 $oc project dev-userX ( dev-user1 for user1 )

 $ cd /home/user/Accelerate-Dev/dev-user-objects

-View vpa.yaml file first, then apply it to the rest-figthts pod.
+View vpa.yaml file first, then apply it to the rest-figths pod.

 $ oc apply -f vpa.yaml

-Next using rest-heroes Route url open it in the browser like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/
+Next, use the rest-fights Route url, open it in the browser like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/
 Make Sure to add q/swagger-ui/ at the end.

 ![](images/rest-fightsAPI.png)

-Run mutiple calls to create load.
+Run multiple calls to create a load.

-To craate more traffic:
+To create more traffic:

 Use the script  run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL